 For the ultimate exit, it really doesn't get more over-the-top than a helicopter.
 This one's perfect for the couple whose motto is "go big or go home."

-Wedding Guest Transportation Ideas & Tips
+Wedding Guest Transportation Ideas and Tips

-Now that you've got your own ride squared away, let's move onto your friends and family.
+Now that you've got your own ride squared away, let's move on to your friends and family.
 Providing transportation is a kind gesture that they'll definitely appreciate.
-Here are our five best tips for getting your guests to and from events smoothly!
+Here are our five best tips for getting your guests to and from events smoothly.

-1. Rent Vehicles that Hold More Guests
+1. Rent Vehicles That Hold More Guests

 By renting vehicles that can hold 50 or more guests at a time, you'll limit how many trips they have to make, meaning everyone will get from the hotel to the ceremony or the ceremony to the reception in record time.